How To Start Beverage Production Business

 The other option is to build your own African beverage brand.
 This is a growing trend among African entrepreneurs, in particular in regard to tea and coffee, possibly because you do not require complex manufacturing equipment to process that – you can start it with very simple equipment.

-READ ALSO: How To Start Primary And Secondary School Education Business In Africa
+READ ALSO: How To Start Children’s Clothing Brand In Africa

 Some have managed to create their own unique blend and own a niche market by selling to hotel chains or hip restaurants; others have created a coffee shop brand around their coffee brand, serving their beverages to customers directly.